14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 This was actually great fun

 I highly recommend spending one of your Tokyo days at DisneySea, the only one of its kind globally.
-This place has a slighty more grown-up vibe than Disneyland (like a tad, nothing major, there are still children everywhere and rides for little kids too), making it a no-brainer for those of us roaming without a kid iin tow.
+This place has a slightly more grown-up vibe than Disneyland Tokyo (like a tad, nothing major, there are still children everywhere and rides for little kids too), making it a no-brainer for those of us roaming without a kid in tow.
 All of the reviews I’ve read say DisneySea is the best out of all the Disneylands worldwide, so if you’re on the fence, don’t be.

-DisneySea can be done in a day—I, for one, don’t need extra days of any theme park (but we also had a blast at Universal Studios in Osaka!), but you may decide differently.
+DisneySea can be done in a day—I, for one, don’t need extra days at any theme park (but we also had a blast at Universal Studios in Osaka!), but you may decide differently.
 If you are following in my footsteps and opting for a single day, get there early.
-For a cool 60 bucks (USD), you get in, but then you’ll want those priority passes once you see the queues—or, if you're as neurotic as I am, splurge on a timed entry and breeze past the masses.

 Other DisneySea highlights, like the Journey to the Center of the Earth ride, with its dark tunnels and monster exhibits, make you forget you're in a theme park and not on some sci-fi adventure.
-Very much appreciated for the childless visitor!
+Very much appreciated by the childless visitor!

 A tourist in Disney Sea Tokyo, Japan